- BA, Harvard University

 - PhD, Yale University

-Catherine Brekus is Charles Warren Professor of the History of Religion in America at Harvard Divinity School.
+Catherine Brekus is Charles Warren Professor of the History of Religion in America at Harvard Divinity School and in the Department of American Studies.
 She graduated from Harvard University with a BA in the history and literature of England and America, and she holds a PhD in American Studies from Yale University.
 Before coming to Harvard she taught at the University of Chicago Divinity School, where she was Professor of the History of Christianity and Religions in America.
 She was also an Associate Member of the University of Chicago's Department of History and an affiliate of the Center for the Study of Gender and Sexuality.

 Her research focuses on the relationship between religion and American culture, with particular emphasis on the history of women, gender, Christianity, and the evangelical movement.
 Her current interests include the religious history of American exceptionalism and the relationship of Christianity, capitalism, and consumerism in the United States.